FE6002A - Development Economics and Emerging Markets (2021/22)

 Students are also encouraged to carry out an individual presentation on a journal article during seminars and receive formative feedback.
 This presentation may be on the topic of their chosen essay and enables them to reflect on their learning in preparation for their coursework.

-There are two types of summative assessments consisting of one In-class test in week 7 covering learning outcome 1 and one individual 2000 words essay in week 15, assessing learning outcome 2.
+There is one type of summative assessments consisting of one individual 2000 words essay in week 15, assessing learning outcomes 1 and 2.

-Through the summative assessments, students are provided with opportunities to develop an understanding of, and the necessary skills to demonstrate, good academic practice.
+Through the summative assessment, students are provided with opportunities to develop an understanding of, and the necessary skills to demonstrate, good academic practice.

 1. Todaro, M. and Smith, S. (2015).
 Economic development, 12th ed., Prentice Hall